SIC-POVMs from Stark units: Prime dimensions n^2+3

 SIC-POVMs, or SICs for short, is a notion from quantum information theory.
 Stark units come from number theory.
 The connection between them is the point of departure for this paper, so we should first sketch how this was discovered.

 That SICs exist in every finite dimensional complex Hilbert space was first conjectured by Zauner \cite{Zauner} and Renes et al. \cite{Renes}.
 This is relevant to quantum information theory~\cite{Horodecki}, quantum foundations~\cite{Fuchs13,DeBrota20}, classical information theory~\cite{Fannjiang}, and frame theory~\cite{Waldron}.
 For recent reviews see Refs. \citenum{FHS} and \citenum{Blake}.
 The acronym SIC stands for ``symmetric informationally complete'', while a POVM corresponds to a kind of measurement.
 However, here we will regard SICs more abstractly, as a geometrical structure.
 Mathematically, they are maximal sets of equiangular lines in complex Hilbert space; or equivalently, maximal regular simplices in complex projective Hilbert space.
-It might seem that SIC-measurements on systems described by Hilbert spaces whose dimensions are as high as those that we will encounter in this paper are completely unrealistic, but such a conclusion may be too hasty \cite{Singal}.
+It might seem that SIC-measurements on systems described by Hilbert spaces whose dimensions are as high as those that we will encounter in this paper are completely unrealistic.
+However, there is presently much interest in performing or at least efficiently simulating measurements on high dimensional systems \cite{Singal}, so such a conclusion may be too hasty.

 Constructing SICs has proved remarkably difficult, and the subject has proceeded in the spirit of experimental mathematics.
-Cursory inspection of the first published catalogue of exact SICs \cite{Scott} shows that the SIC vectors are built from algebraic numbers.
-Close inspection of every case examined reveals that these numbers belong to abelian extensions of the {\it real quadratic} number field
+Cursory inspection of the first extensive published catalogue of exact SICs \cite{Scott} shows that the SIC vectors are built from algebraic numbers.
+Close inspection of every case examined reveals\cite{AYAZ} that these numbers belong to abelian extensions of the {\it real quadratic} number field